raeyyanhabib/Uniconnect-core/README.md

 # 🚀 uniConnect

-Yo, welcome to **sda-uniconnect**! 🎉 This is the central hub where everything comes together.
+Yo, welcome to **uniConnect**! 🎉 This is the central hub where everything comes together.
 Grab a coffee, stretch those fingers, and let's dive into what makes this project tick.

 ---